Share on Facebook

 Montreal, Quebec

 After a chilling Quebec winter, it’s possible that Montrealers love seeing spring cherry blossoms more than anyone else.
-The Montreal Botanical Garden should be a blossoms-lovers first stop.
-It hosts an annual O-Hanami, a traditional Japanese custom of enjoying spring with picnics and parties.
-It takes place underneath the cherry trees (though it sometimes moved to the crabapple trees if the cherries don’t bloom in time).
+The Montreal Botanical Garden should be a blossom-lovers first stop.
+It hosts an annual O-Hanami, a traditional Japanese custom of celebrating spring with picnics and parties.
+It takes place underneath the cherry trees (though it sometimes moves to the crabapple trees if the cherries don’t bloom in time).

 Other excellent locations to see the blooms include Parc Jean Drapeau (the L’Homme statue by the water is a great place for photos), Nature Park of Île-de-la-Visitation, Avenue McGill College (where pink tulips are usually planted, making this an especially pretty spot), and Westmount Park.